Andy Hopper: Research and career

-Hopper's research under the title Computing for the Future of the Planet examines the uses of computers for assuring the sustainability of the planet.
+Hopper's research under the title Computing for the Future of the Planet examines the uses of computers, data and AI for assuring the sustainability of the planet.

 Hopper has supervised approximately fifty PhD students.
+An annual PhD studentship has been named after him.

 Commercial activities

 In 1978, Hopper co-founded Orbis Ltd to develop networking technologies.
 He worked with Hermann Hauser and Chris Curry, founders of Acorn Computers Ltd. Orbis became a division of Acorn in 1979 and continued to work with the Cambridge Ring.
 While at Acorn, Hopper contributed to design some of the chips for the BBC Micro and helped conceive the project which led to the design of the ARM microprocessor.
 When Acorn was acquired by Olivetti in 1985, Hauser became vice-president for research at Olivetti, in which role he co-founded the Olivetti Research Laboratory in 1986 with Hopper; Hopper became its managing director.

 In 1985, after leaving Acorn, Hopper co-founded Qudos, a company producing CAD software and doing chip prototyping.
 He remained a director until 1989.

 In 1993, Hopper set up Advanced Telecommunication Modules Ltd with Hermann Hauser.
 This company went public on the NASDAQ as Virata in 1999.
 The company was acquired by Conexant Systems on 1 March 2004.

 In 1995, Hopper co-founded Telemedia Systems, now called IPV, and was its chairman until 2003.

 In 1997, Hopper co-founded Adaptive Broadband Ltd (ABL) to further develop the 'Wireless ATM' project started at ORL in the early 90s.
 ABL was bought by California Microwave, Inc in 1998.

 In January 2000, Hopper co-founded Cambridge Broadband which was to develop broadband fixed wireless equipment; he was non-executive chairman from 2000 – 2005.

 In 2002 Hopper was involved in the founding of Ubisense Ltd to further develop the location technologies and sentient computing concepts that grew out of the ORL Active Badge system.
 Hopper became a director in 2003 and was chairman between 2006 and 2015 during which the company made its initial public offering (IPO) in June 2011.

-In 2002, Hopper co-founded RealVNC and has served as chairman since the company's inception.
+In 2002, Hopper co-founded RealVNC and served as chairman until the company was sold in 2021.

-In 2002, Hopper co-founded Level 5 Networks and was a director until 2008, just after it merged with Xilinx.
+In 2002, Hopper co-founded Level 5 Networks and was a director until 2008, just after it merged with Solarflare.

 From 2005 until 2009, Hopper was chairman of Adventiq, a joint venture between Adder and RealVNC, developing a VNC-based system-on-a-chip.

 In 2013 Hopper co-founded TxtEz, a company looking to commoditise B2C communication in Africa.

+Since 2019 he has been Chairman of lowRISC Community Interest Company which develops industrial-strength open source hardware.

 Hopper was an advisor to Hauser's venture capital firm Amadeus Capital Partners from 2001 until 2005.

 He was also an advisor to the Cambridge Gateway Fund from 2001 until 2006.